 As far as what the Lord has revealed to me on the subject it makes the most Biblical sense of any eschatological “system” that I’ve seen.
 Further, I feel like it really explains a lot of what the Holy Spirit has revealed to me over the years about what’s happening in his church and why it matters so much and frankly, how my personal prophetic ministry plays into what He is doing.

 The pre-wrath position really hinges on the timing of the rapture of the church.
 While there are many positions on the timing of the rapture the pre-wrath position holds that the rapture of the church will take place on the “Day of the Lord”.
-What that means is that the position asserts that the church will be here on earth for a large portion of the 7 year tribulation, at least half, if not more of that time and that the church will endure severe persecution under the reign of the Son of Perdition (The Anti-Christ) but not being appointed to the wrath of the Lamb (Jesus Christ) the Lord will himself come for them at a day and time unknown to any but the Father and he will gather his elect to himself before he pours out his righteous wrath on the ungodly.
+What that means is that the position asserts that the church will be here on earth for a large portion of the 7 year tribulation, at least half, if not more of that time and that the church will endure severe persecution under the reign of the Son of Perdition (The Anti-Christ) but not being appointed to the wrath of the Lamb (Jesus Christ) the Lord will himself come for them at a day and time unknown to any but the Father and he will gather his elect to himself before the Lamb pours out his righteous wrath on the ungodly.

 So why does this matter?
 Well my faith is that the Lord is preparing his bride for the hour of trial that she is about to endure.
 It will be a significant trial and her faith will be essential to her survival.
 Romans 10:17 teaches us, “So faith comes by hearing and hearing by the word (rhema, “that which is or has been uttered by the living voice, thing spoken, word”) of Christ.
 Therefore it’s absolutely essential that the sheep learn to hear and heed to the voice of their Shepard.